staggeredsix/vss-dev/README.md

 docker compose -f docker-compose.modular.yml up
 ```

-This compose file launches separate services for Ollama, a Whisper based ASR server, and the Gradio frontend.
-The frontend communicates with the ASR service using the `ASR_URL` environment variable.
+This compose file launches separate services for Ollama, an ASR server, a reranker, a speculative captioning service, and the Gradio frontend.
+The frontend communicates with these services using the `ASR_URL`, `RERANKER_URL`, and `SPEC_URL` environment variables.

 4. Pull models: